entropicalabs/openqaoa-website/docs/hackatons/bath-challenge.md

 A \sum_v(1 - \sum_{i=1}^{n} x_{v,i})^2 + A \sum_{(uv) \in E} \sum_{i=1}^{n} x_{u,i}x_{v,i}
 $$

-We left any explanation of the terms just to make sure you do check out Andrew Lucas paper ;)
+We left any detailed explanation of the terms in the above equation just to make sure you do check out Andrew Lucas paper ;)

 !!! hint
     If you are stuck, and you need some inspiration you can check how some of the other problem classes are structured in OpenQAOA by checking out the [OpenQAOA github page](https://github.com/entropicalabs/openqaoa/tree/dev/openqaoa/problems).
 In particular, note that in some cases we wrote the cost function using the binary variables $0,1$ and converted them to Ising variables by invoking the method `get_qubo_problem()`